Native CDFIs

 To invest for prosperity in Native communities, successful financial services need to reflect traditional values, guided by the wisdom to plan for multiple generations.

-Native communities are relentlessly resilient.
+As the pandemic helped show, Native communities are relentlessly resilient in the face of extraordinary challenges.
 Businesses have fought to create jobs and give back.
 Workers have generated cash and employment in places without a main street or a bank to support them.
 More entrepreneurs and families need access to capital that’s tailored to their culture and way of life.

 Five Reasons to Partner with Native CDFIs for Long-Term Impact

-We talked to leaders of banks, asset management firms, financial institutions, and other funders and partners about what convinced them to invest in Native CDFIs.
+We talked with leaders of banks, asset management firms, financial institutions, and other funders and partners about what convinced them to invest in Native CDFIs.
 It all comes down to successful long-term impact.

 1: Native CDFIs Create Sustainable, Long-Term Economic Growth »